Rayferrufino/Forensic/README.md

 Private Browsing and Browser Artifact Recovery
 Chrome, Edge, and Firefox Private Browsing
 SQLite and ESE Database Carving and Examination of Additional Browser Artifacts

+I'll create a comprehensive PowerShell script that collects registry hive information and exports it to CSV files.
+This script will gather detailed metadata about all registry hives on the system.I've created a comprehensive PowerShell script that collects detailed information about all Windows registry hives and exports the data to descriptive CSV files.
+Here are the key features:

+## Script Capabilities:

+**Complete Registry Hive Discovery:**
+- System hives (SYSTEM, SOFTWARE, SECURITY, SAM, DEFAULT, COMPONENTS, DRIVERS)
+- User profile hives (NTUSER.DAT for each user)
+- User Classes hives (UsrClass.dat)
+- Backup and additional hive files in various locations

+**Detailed Metadata Collection:**
+- File paths, sizes, and timestamps
+- SHA256 hashes for integrity verification
+- Registry path mappings
+- File attributes and permissions
+- Associated backup files (.LOG, .LOG1, .LOG2, etc.)
+- Descriptive information about each hive's purpose

+**Output Files Generated:**
+- `AllRegistryHives.csv` - Complete inventory of all hives
+- `SystemRegistryHives.csv` - System-level hives only
+- `UserRegistryHives.csv` - User-specific hives only
+- `RegistryHivesSummary.csv` - Statistical summary
+- `RegistryHivesReport.txt` - Detailed text report

+## Key Features:

+✅ **No user input required** - Runs completely autonomously
+✅ **Requires admin privileges** - Ensures access to system files
+✅ **Error handling** - Gracefully handles access denied scenarios
+✅ **Non-destructive** - Only reads files, doesn't modify anything
+✅ **Timestamped output** - Creates unique output directory
+✅ **Comprehensive logging** - Tracks collection process and results

+The script provides forensic-quality documentation of all registry hives, making it suitable for system administration, security auditing, or incident response scenarios.
+Each hive entry includes detailed metadata that helps identify the purpose and current state of registry files on the system.